eighty20results/e20r-directory-for-pmpro/readme.txt

 * FIX: Didn't always handle pagination for the directory correctly

 = 1.0 =
-* ENHANCEMENT: Supports better/more extensive search based on user metadata in [pmpro_member_directory] shortcode
+* ENHANCEMENT: Supports better/more extensive search based on user metadata in [e20r-directory-for-pmpro] shortcode

 = .4.4 =
-* Added the pmpro_member_directory_sql filter (passes $sqlQuery, $levels, $s, $pn, $limit, $start, $end) that can be used to filter the SQL used to lookup members for the directory page.
+* Added the e20r-directory-for-pmpro_sql filter (passes $sqlQuery, $levels, $s, $pn, $limit, $start, $end) that can be used to filter the SQL used to lookup members for the directory page.

 = .4.3 =
 * BUG: Fixed bug where the Address 1 text was appearing under Address 2 on profiles.